This is the multi-page printable view of this section. Click here to print.

 Log query

 To help with debugging issues on nodes, Kubernetes v1.27 introduced a feature that allows viewing logs of services running on the node.
 To use the feature, ensure that the NodeLogQuery feature gate is enabled for that node, and that the kubelet configuration options enableSystemLogHandler and enableSystemLogQuery are both set to true.
-On Linux we assume that service logs are available via journald.
-On Windows we assume that service logs are available in the application log provider.
+On Linux the assumption is that service logs are available via journald.
+On Windows the assumption is that service logs are available in the application log provider.
 On both operating systems, logs are also available by reading files within /var/log/.

 # Fetch kubelet logs from a node named node-1.example